hellomouse/Kontrol/dev/dev_notes/circuits/virtual_circuits.md

 **Auto-ground assignment:**  If the circuit contains an energy source but no fixed node (for example, a ground node), a random energy source will have it's negative terminal assigned to ground.
 This is so circuits which should be possible in real life such as a resistor across a battery cannot be solved since there's no explicitly defined ground node.

-**Diode reset:**  When solving diodes, we consider them "OFF" by default, then check if the guess was correct, and repeat.
-This is because diodes are modelled as voltage sources, so only by making the diode Hi-Z can we check the voltage.
+**Diode check:**  When solving diodes, check if voltage across meets forward voltage and current is in correct direction.
+If the diode is not in the correct state, we toggle it and re-solve.

-As an optimization we only reset the diodes to be OFF every n ticks (defined by `settings.resetDiodesEveryNTicks`), assuming most of the time diodes will not change state rapidly.
-This may cause problems in fast changing circuits.